ori-edge/oge-github-actions/README.md

 GitHub workflow to keep check deployed version (passed in `url` input with combination of `jq` input) until it matches helm chart (`Chart.yml`) version.

+`jq` is automatically quoted, do not include surrounding single quotes.
+For example instead of `'.service.version'` use `.service.version`.

 ### inputs

 | input     | default  | description                                         |